 Gunpowder and smoke bombs

-If GDPR or even GDPR-compliant products are mentioned, this also increasingly brings solutions for e-mail archiving like Benno MailArchiv into the focus of the observer.
-If you believe the statements that are appearing everywhere, it should be possible to delete e-mails from the mail archive from May 25, 2018.
-After all, the GDPR defines the so-called "right to be forgotten".
-And then it is absolutely necessary that e-mails can be deleted.
-After all, this is then legally provided for.
+When DSGVO or even DSGVO-compliant products are spoken of, this increasingly brings solutions for e‑mail archiving such as Benno MailArchiv into the viewer’s focus.
+If one believes the ubiquitous statements, it must be possible from 25 May 2018 to delete e‑mails from the mail archive.
+After all, the DSGVO defines the so‑called “right to be forgotten”.
+And thereafter it is indeed absolutely necessary that mails can be deleted.
+Finally, that is legally intended.

-In fact, Article 17 of the GDPR defines the "right to erasure", also known as the "right to be forgotten".
-It says so there
+In fact, Article 17 of the GDPR defines the “right to erasure”, colloquially also called the “right to be forgotten”.
+It says there as well

-“The person concerned has the right to demand that the responsible person immediately deletes the personal data concerning them, and the person responsible is obliged to immediately delete personal data if one of the following reasons applies: […]”
+“The data subject has the right to request the controller to have the personal data concerned deleted without delay, and the controller is obliged to delete personal data without delay, provided one of the following reasons applies: […]”

 There are several reasons why deletion is necessary under certain circumstances.